o19s/splainer/README.md

 grunt serve
 ```

-To build the project, simply run "grunt" static build artifacts will be placed in the dist/ folder
+To build the project, simply run `grunt dist` to build the static artifacts in the dist/ folder.

 ```
-grunt
+grunt dist
 ```

+You can test out the static artifacts via running `ruby -run -e httpd -- -p 5000 ./dist` and going to http://localhost:5000.

 ### With Docker installed